ybizeul/ybFeed/README.md

 ### Introduction

-In a nutshell, ybFeed is a personnal micro feed where you can post snippets of text or images.
+In a nutshell, ybFeed is a personal micro feed where you can post snippets of text or images.

 The primary use case is to share information between computers where you don't